 Objectives:

-Workshop DNS exercises based in developmental kinesiology from newborn to 6 months.
+• Workshop DNS exercises based in developmental kinesiology from newborn to approximately 6 months.

-Apply DNS concepts to common bilateral, sagittal plane, strength training movements such as pushing, pulling, hinging and squatting.
+• Apply DNS concepts to common bilateral, sagittal plane, strength training movements such as pushing, pulling, hinging and squatting.
+All strength training movements are bilateral with symmetrical loads.

 Goals: